Mount Allison celebrated its 175th anniversary in 2014-15.

 The Campus Master Plan helps establish priorities for campus infrastructure so we can move ahead with improvements in a planned way.
 It also seeks to determine and anticipate the University community's needs over the next number of years.

-The current campus plan was completed in 2002.
+The current campus plan was completed in 2002 and updated in 2016-17.
 One of the President’s objectives is to complete a review and update of the plan and set priorities for the next decade.

 This review and update will involve a process to discuss space planning and utilization.